ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 to do my own pacing again.

 > Lap 2: ~27:45 (~4:01 / km)

+[PIC: Alone at the start of lap 3.
+Thanks to Johannes' mum for taking the picture.][lap3start]

 Pacing myself goes well until the start of the third lap.
 I start feeling a bit tired and noticeably slow down some seconds per kilometre.
 My legs were